manuelcasanova/mapbox_practice/README.md

 RIGHT MAIN: TOP: Following (order by how many rides) BELOW: Not following (order by how many rides)

+DONE

 Logo orange rwithme ("un" or "ide" between "r" and with in grey?)

-DONE
+Pending requests

 Cancel request to follow